 Changes to your trade mark

-We are responsible for monitoring your trade mark activity and for notifying the International Bureau if you make certain changes to your basic trade mark within the first five years from lodgment of your international trademark.
+We are responsible for monitoring your trade mark activity and for notifying the International Bureau if you make certain changes to your basic trade mark within the first five years from lodgement of your international trademark.
 This five year period is known as the dependency period.
 Changes you make within this period can cause the ceasing of effect of your international trade mark.

 Changes that will result in us notifying the International Bureau include your trade mark: